 While I’ve always heard that breakfast is the most important meal of the day, I rarely wake up with an appetite.
-What I do hunger for each morning is connection to what’s personally sacred and meaningful before I dive into my to do list.
+What I do hunger for each morning is connection to what’s personally meaningful before I dive into my to do list.

 I wasn’t always this intentional.
 Twenty years ago I started my day with resentment, a pot of coffee and National Public Radio before running out to catch the train to work.
 I was informed and caffeinated, but not exactly enlightened.

 Then a little book called The Artist’s Way: A Spiritual Path to Higher Creativity found its way to me in 1997 and everything changed, starting with mornings.

 Julia Cameron, the bestselling author of The Artist’s Way, recommends that we begin our days with something called Morning Pages.
 They are three handwritten pages of stream of consciousness writing to help us meet and greet ourselves on paper before the day’s demands tug and pull.
 Cameron likens the practice to calling ourselves first thing in the morning to see how we’re doing.
 We should allow about 20 minutes, be radically honest and keep the pen moving with no censoring, she says, for three pages.

 I gave it a try, even though it meant getting up a bit earlier, and pretty soon I was hooked, adding candles and soothing music to the practice of writing these pages.
 Eventually, green tea replaced coffee as I found that it made me, and my writing, less jittery.
 Within a few months, mornings had become my new favorite thing and I was firmly on the path to a more authentic life.